19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 21G\.—(1) Any document or article produced, retained or requisitioned under section 16(1)(b), (c) or (g) or 21E shall —

-(a) where the document or article is produced in any criminal trial, be dealt with in accordance with section 386(1) of the Criminal Procedure Code (Cap.
-68); or
+(a) where the document or article is produced in any criminal trial, be dealt with in accordance with section 364(1) of the Criminal Procedure Code 2010; or

+[15/2010 wef 02/01/2011]

 (b) in any other case —